 What are Retail REITs?

 Retail REITs make up a large portion of the overall REIT landscape.
 These properties are, in large part, shopping centres and retail stores.
-This industry took a huge hit in 2020, when COVID-19 isolation guidelines prohibited hundreds of millions of shoppers from going to stores.
+This industry has grown stronger in the past three years with retail spending rising 3.8% in January 2025, compared to the same period in 2024.

 Two of the most popular and largest retail REITs are: